anox-u0/Web-Crawler/README.md

 # 🔗 Distributed Web Crawler

-A Python-based **distributed web crawler** designed for efficient, parallel website crawling.
-It features polite crawling practices, rate limiting, multithreaded processing, and structured data output in JSON format.
+A Python-based **distributed web crawler** designed to efficiently crawl a large number of websites in parallel.
+It handles politeness towards web servers, implements basic error handling with retries, and stores the extracted data in JSON files.

 ---

 ## ✨ Features

+* **⚙️ Configurable Settings**
+  Core crawler settings are loaded from `config.json`, including:

+  * `num_workers`: Number of concurrent threads
+  * `crawl_delay_seconds`: Delay between requests to the same domain
+  * `max_retries`: Retry attempts for failed requests
+  * `retry_backoff_factor`: Exponential backoff multiplier
+    A default `config.json` is generated if one doesn't exist.

 * **🔎 Configurable Start URL**
-  Specify the starting URL via the terminal when launching the script.
+  Specify the starting URL via terminal input when running the script.

 * **🔢 JSON File Limit**
-  Control how many pages to crawl by setting a maximum JSON file limit (or enter `0` for unlimited).
+  Control how many pages to crawl by setting a maximum JSON file count (or enter `0` for unlimited).

 * **⚡ Parallel Processing**
-  Uses Python's `threading` module to simulate a distributed crawler across multiple workers.
+  Uses Python’s `threading` module to simulate a distributed crawler across multiple workers on a single machine.

 * **🤝 Politeness & Rate Limiting**

-  * Respects `robots.txt` to avoid restricted paths.
+  * Respects `robots.txt` to avoid disallowed paths.
-  * Includes configurable delay between requests to avoid overloading servers.
+  * Enforces a configurable delay between requests to avoid overwhelming servers.

+* **🛡️ Enhanced Error Handling**
+  Features a retry mechanism with exponential backoff for improved reliability against network issues.

+* **🌐 Cross-Domain Crawling**
+  Follows HTTP and HTTPS links across different domains for broader exploration.

-* **🔢 Data Extraction**
+* **📝 Data Extraction**
-  For each page, extracts:
+  For each crawled page, the following information is extracted:

   * Page URL
-  * Page title
+  * Title
   * Plain text content
-  * All internal links
+  * All discoverable HTTP/HTTPS links

 * **📄 JSON Output**
-  Stores extracted data as separate `.json` files in a `crawled_data/` folder.
+  Saves each crawled page to an individual `.json` file in a `crawled_data/` directory.

 * **⏰ Formatted Timestamps**
-  Each JSON file includes a human-readable timestamp (e.g., `19 June 13:45:30`).
+  Each JSON file includes a timestamp in human-readable format (e.g., `19 June 13:45:30`).

 ---